Javierenrique00/minio_Music_Server/README.md

 9. You can delete or put any mp3 file or directory to see the change in the music.index file (this file shows the updates after 30 seconds of inactivity in the minio server)
 ----------------------

-## Notes: configuration of a Minio server in a freenas
+## Notes: Configuration of a Minio server in a freenas

 **Freenas**  ( https://freenas.org/ ) is an opensource operating system based in a Freebsd operating system that you can use to host a Minio instance.
 In the version 11.2-U3 you can start a Minio instance as a service, you don't have to create aditional VM or Jail to start Minio.